951261/X-Store/README.md

 8. Select a version of the game
 9. Press A to begin the download

 Currently, this program supports downloading directly from Vimms Lair.
 While the download speeds can be slow, it contains a variety of games.

+## Updating
+If you are on version 0.2.3 or later, you can update to the latest version by selecting `Update X Store` when you first start the program.
+If you are on an earlier version, download the latest version from the releases page, and replace X-Store.xex on your console with the latest version this github repo.

 ## Compiling from the source